 Starting in the mid-2000’s, a new set of security and authentication standards for email began to gain traction.
 Two in particular solved related aspects of the email security quandary.

 SPF: The first of those standards was the Sender Policy Framework standard.
 SPF allows email senders to specify which IP addresses are allowed to send email from a given domain, i.e., only IP 220.127.116.11 is allowed to send email from @OurBrandDomain.com addresses, and to publish these policies in DNS records for the domains in question.

-The second standard from this timeframe is DKIM, or Domain Keys Identified Mail.
-DKIM was created by merging two new technologies, Domain Keys (developed at Yahoo) and Identified Internet Mail (developed at Cisco).
-DKIM complements SPF by giving email senders a way to digitally sign all the outgoing email from a given domain, and publish in the DNS system the public key(s) necessary to validate those digital signatures.
-This lets the email recipient systems confirm that no changes have been made to the email since it was sent before delivering it to the end user’s inbox.
-Both SPF and DKIM share an important common attribute in that neither of them requires any change in behavior on the part of the end user.
-This made them much easier to deploy than S/MIME, and within a few years both SPF and DKIM were widely adopted.
-However, SPF and DKIM alone are not a complete solution to email authentication.
-There are a few elements of the equation missing even after an email sender has fully deployed both standards, and that is what led to the development of DMARC.
+DKIM: The second standard from this timeframe is DomainKeys Identified Email.
+DKIM was created by merging two new technologies—Domain Keys (developed at Yahoo) and Identified Internet Mail (developed at Cisco).
+DKIM complements SPF by using encryption to give email senders a way to digitally sign all the outgoing email from a given domain, and publish the public key(s) necessary to validate those digital signatures.
+This lets the receiving email provider confirm that no changes have been made to the email in transit.